 The cheapest liability-only car insurance depends on several factors such as the state you live in, your driving record, and the type of car you drive.
 For more info see how to get cheapest auto insurance.
 However, State Farm has the cheapest liability-only car insurance among the largest companies, with a monthly quote of just $42.
 That’s 33% cheaper than the average rate of $55.
 Auto-Owners and Erie are cheaper regional companies with liability rates of less than $40 per month.

 But GEICO is the Best Cheap widely-available insurer for minimum and increased liability-only insurance.
-Respectively GEICO insurance quotes average cost is $513 and $628 per year.
+Respectively GEICO’s average cost is $515 and $628 per year.
 GEICO is the cheapest company of any nationally available company.
-On average, liability-only car insurance from GEICO costs $34 per month ($402 per year).
+On average, GEICO costs is $35 per month ($420 per year).
 That’s $215 cheaper per year than average.
 For more see GEICO reviews.

 Limits of liability auto insurance